Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-As will be seen when going to the archive document, Tejo was in Swansea when Norway was invaded by the Germans on Apr.
+As will be seen when going to the archive document, Tejo was in Swansea when war broke out in Norway on Apr.
 9-1940, having arrived there from Rouen the previous day.
+From Swansea, she proceeded to Lisbon on Apr.
+27. It'll also be noticed that she spent quite a long time in Swansea that summer.

 On Aug.
 11-1940, we find her in station 93 of Convoy HG 41 from Gibraltar to the U.K., bound for Newport with pit props, arriving Aug.
 27. The Commodore's narrative is also available for this convoy.
-The following month, she headed in the other direction with Convoy OG 43*, which left Liverpool on Sept.
+The following month, she headed in the other direction with Convoy OG 43*, which also included the Norwegian Samlanes, Trajan and Varegg.
+The convoy originated in Liverpool on Sept.
 20 and arrived Gibraltar Oct.
-3; Tejo, however, was bound for Lisbon, where she arrived that same date - she had started out from Milford Haven on Sept.
-19. Bound for Liverpool with general cargo, she's listed in Convoy HG 47 from Gibraltar in Nov.-1940, arriving her destination on Dec.
+3; Tejo, however, was bound for Lisbon, where she arrived that same day, having started out from Milford Haven on Sept.
+19. With general cargo for Liverpool, she's listed in Convoy HG 47 from Gibraltar on Nov.
+20, arriving her destination on Dec.
 4. (Note that she's also included in the previous convoy on Oct.
-31, HG 46, but she could not have been in both, so perhaps she had either cancelled or returned to port?
-In fact, the archive document indicates she returned to port).
-She subsequently joined Convoy OG 48*, departing Liverpool on Dec.
-29-1940, arriving Gibraltar Jan.
+31, HG 46, but she could not have been in both, so perhaps she had been cancelled or returned to port?
+In fact, the archive document indicates she returned to Gibraltar).
+Her last convoy voyage that year was made in Convoy OG 48*, which originated in Liverpool on Dec.
+29 and arrived Gibraltar Jan.
 9-1941.
-This time, she was bound for Oporto, where she arrived on Jan.
+This time, she was bound for Oporto, where she (according to the archive document) arrived on Jan.
 14, having started out from Milford Haven on Dec.
-28.
+28. Granli is also listed.

-* The OG convoys mentioned here will be added to individual pages in my Convoys section in due course, with more information on each; in the meantime, the ships sailing in them are named on the page listing ships in all OG convoys (as will be seen, they also had other Norwegian ships).
+* The OG convoys mentioned here will be added to individual pages in my Convoys section in due course, with more information on each; in the meantime, the ships sailing in them (and escorts) are named on the page listing ships in all OG convoys.

 Final Fate - 1941:

-Tejo departed Oporto bound for Belfast with a cargo of wine on Febr.
-2-1941 and arrived Gibraltar on the 5th, then left in Convoy HG 53 the following day (having been cancelled from Convoy HG 52).
-This convoy was attacked by U-37 (Clausen) on Febr.
-9-1941.
-Thanks to reports from the U-boat, 5 (6?)
-Focke Wulf 200 bombers under Hauptmann Fliegel were sent out from Bordeaux, with the result that 4 ships were sunk, and 1 damaged (later sank) in addition to the 2 already sunk that morning by U-37 (the British Courland, and Estrellano).
+Tejo departed Oporto again on Febr.
+2-1941, bound for Belfast with a cargo of wine.
+She arrived Gibraltar on the 5th, then left in Convoy HG 53 the following day (having been cancelled from Convoy HG 52 on Jan.
+27 - she was still at Oporto on that date; again, see the archive document).
+On Febr.
+9, HG 53 was attacked by U-37 (Clausen), and thanks to reports from the U-boat, 5 (6?)
+Focke Wulf 200 bombers under Hauptmann Fliegel were sent out from Bordeaux, with the result that 4 ships were sunk, and 1 damaged (later sank) in addition to the 2 already sunk that morning by U-37 (the British Courland and Estrellano).
 They are listed on my page about Convoy HG 53.
 See also the Ocean Escort's report.

 At about 3 o'clock in the afternoon, Tejo became the victim of 2 bombs from Fliegel's plane, 1 exploding behind the wheelhouse on the main deck, blowing up the bridge deck and everything above it, the other near the forward mast, between hatches No. 1 and 2, 35 42N 14 38W.
 According to the 1st mate's statements at the subsequent inquiry, he believed the captain had been in the chart room, which was set on fire by the 1st explosion.
 The 1st mate was rendered unconscious, but when he came to again he ordered the hoses to be used.
 However, before the water came on deck the fire had spread to the 1st engineer's cabin and it was impossible to work the hoses on the bridge deck.
 He never saw the captain again.